thefilesareinthecomputer/hey_data/README.md

 BACKLOG (planned additions, improvements, and bug fixes):

-    gain the ability to ingest knowledge from various media, interpret and summarize it, index it to a knowledge database (likely a graph database, maybe PostgreSQL), be able to query it in literal terms, and be able to converse about it with the user. stock analysis and advisor.
-Utilize the Yahoo Finance API for stock data. new voices for the speech interface.
+    gain the ability to ingest knowledge from various media, interpret and summarize it, index it to a knowledge database (likely a graph database, maybe PostgreSQL), be able to query it in literal terms, and be able to converse about it with the user. new voices for the speech interface.
 Investigate text-to-speech (TTS) libraries that offer a variety of voices.
 Python libraries like pyttsx3 or using third-party services like Google Cloud Text-to-Speech can provide diverse voice options. news report from tailored sources.
-Implement a feature to fetch news from APIs like NewsAPI, filtering content based on user preferences. communication (sms, google voice text, whatsapp text, signal text, email, etc.). add tqdm progress bars to long running tasks. consume knowledge from a youtube video playlist and then gain the ability to summarize the playlist, index it to a knowledge database (likely a graph databade), and converse about it with the user.
+Implement a feature to fetch news from APIs like NewsAPI, filtering content based on user preferences. communication (sms, google voice text, whatsapp text, signal text, email, etc.). add tqdm progress bars to long running tasks. consume knowledge from a youtube video playlist and then gain the ability to summarize the playlist, index it to a knowledge database (likely a graph database), and converse about it with the user.
     translators: google translate for quick phrases, deepl for longer documents. click a link on the screen by name based on user speech. select a tab or window by description based on user speech (a description, such as 'top left of the screen, in back' or 'bottom right of the screen, in front', or 'minimized browser windows' or 'minimized VS code windows' or 'minimized images').